open-olive/loop-development-kit/docs/src/markdown-pages/aptitudes/filesystem.exists.md

 name: "Exists"
 links_js: "exists"
 ---
-Returns whether a file or directory exists at the specified location.
+Return true if a file or directory exists at the specified location.